-FOR UP TO THE MINUTE FIELD INFORMATION ON SATURDAY AND SUNDAY PLEASE CALL THE HOT LINE WHICH WILL BE UPDATED BY 8:00 A.M.
+FOR UP TO THE MINUTE FIELD INFORMATION PLEASE CALL THE HOT LINE at 630-293-6325 (prompt 4) WHICH IS UPDATED DAILY.

 Please refrain from calling our office prior to 4 p.m. to find out if fields are open or closed.
 Often, a thunderstorm at 11a.m. does NOT result in a field closure.
 The Superintendent of Parks along with the Athletic Supervisor check fields daily and report conditions to our office by 4 p.m.
 Additionally, an open field at 4 p.m. can become a closed field at 5 p.m. due to severe weather.
 If at anytime after the 4 p.m. determination or during the course of a game/practice severe weather occurs the Umpire/Ref/Coach and Park District Staff located at the fields have the final say on field closures.
 Please note...
 Field status is subject to change without notice.

 Safety is our number 1 consideration when fields are closed.
 The integrity of the field itself is a priority as well.
 We consider MANY different factors when evaluating our fields from weather to footing, etc. Our staff has extensive knowledge and training on field safety, set-up, repair and maintenance.
 The decision of our staff is final and not up for negotiation.
 We anticipate our coaches, referees, umpires and organizations who are using our fields to practice good judgement and abide by our field use policy.
 If you are in need of additional information you may contact our Superintendent of Parks, Jesse Felix at (630) 231-9474 or email@example.com.

 Guidelines for Field Closure:

 • A footstep leaves an impression in the turf or if the grass is removed easily with a cleat, this is considered a wet field.

 • Standing puddles of water on the field.

 • Grass can be dislodged from the ground easily